wowonline/allChantBot/README.md

 - [x] deploy on Heroku
 - [ ] set up CI/CD
 - [ ] persistent storage
-- [ ] feature to combine people into groups and tag groups
+- [ ] feature to manage people into groups and tag groups
+- [ ] feature to set user rights to use @all and manage groups